 Part 2, Hamlet and inherited debt (2 Kings 4:1-7): "when you are desirous to be blest, I’ll blessing beg of you"

 Last week I began considering Hamlet’s line to Gertrude, “when you are desirous to be blest, I’ll blessing beg of you” (3.4.192-3).
-[1] The idea of asking a blessing of a person in need led to Hebrew stories of Elijah and the widow(s): Elijah asks a favor before doing the needed miraculous work.
+[1] The idea of asking a blessing of a person in need led to Hebrew stories of Elijah and Elisha and the widow(s): Elijah asks a favor before doing the needed miraculous work.

 WHAT DOES THIS HAVE TO DO WITH HAMLET?